Eddie Rosario Preview, Player Props: Braves vs. Pirates

-The Atlanta Braves, including Eddie Rosario (.415 on-base percentage in past 10 games, 96 points above season-long percentage), battle starter Mitch Keller and the Pittsburgh Pirates at Truist Park, Friday at 7:20 PM ET.
+Eddie Rosario and his .390 on-base percentage over his past 10 games (69 points higher than his season-long percentage), will be in action for the Atlanta Braves against the Pittsburgh Pirates and Johan Oviedo on September 9 at 7:20 PM ET.

-In his most recent appearance, he racked up three hits (going 3-for-4 with two RBI) against the Cardinals.
+In his most recent game, he collected three RBI (going 2-for-4 with a home run) against the Pirates.

 Eddie Rosario Game Info & Props vs. the Pirates